KaiaSMcDonald/Workload-2/README.md

 ![Screenshot 08-15-2024](https://github.com/KaiaSMcDonald/Workload-2/blob/main/Screenshot%202024-08-14%20at%205.18.07%20PM.png)

-Afterwards I ran into another issue where my CPU usage and Memory usage would surpass the threshold and present a warning messsage even when it wasn't true.
+Afterwards I ran into another issue where my CPU usage would surpass the threshold and present a warning messsage even when it wasn't true.
 Example down below

 To resolve this issue I removed any where in my code that had '-eq 1'.
 Which essentially stop comparing the value from  the comparison expression to check and see if it equals to 1.
 Once I remove that piece of the code I no longer got the warning message.